DASH 2024: Guide to Datadog's Newest Announcements for Applications | Datadog

 Automatically discover your PostgreSQL databases and Kafka message queues with Datadog USM

 Datadog Universal Service Monitoring (USM) enables customers to automatically detect, map, and monitor their services without adding any code instrumentation or manual configuration.
 Now, in addition to custom services, USM can discover PostgreSQL databases and Kafka queues running in your infrastructure.
 For PostgreSQL, you can see which services are querying your databases, as well as the top queries being made.
 For Kafka, you can see which services are interacting with each queue, as well as the top produce and consume operations, all without a single line of code.
-To get started, request access to the private beta here.
+To get started, request access to the Preview here.

 Start monitoring Snowflake directly from the Datadog UI with the API-based Snowflake integration